Table of Contents

-After getting approved for a student loan, there is one more step that must be completed before your funds are disbursed: the loan certification process.
+After getting approved for a student loan, there’s one more step you must complete before the lender disburses your funds: the loan certification process.
 This step is designed to protect you as a borrower.

-Keep reading to find out more about student loan certification, how long it takes, and the process for federal and private student loans.
+Keep reading to learn more about student loan certification, how long it takes, and the process for federal and private student loans.

 What Is Student Loan Certification?

-Student loan certification is a mandatory step before loan funds can be sent to your school.
-Your school will verify enrollment details, such as your expected graduation date, your year in the program, and the loan amount.
+Student loan certification is a mandatory step before the lender can send loan funds to your school.
+Your school will verify your enrollment details, such as your expected graduation date, your year in the program, and the loan amount.

-For private student loans, a Private Education Loan Applicant Self-Certification form is required.
+For private student loans, you need a Private Education Loan Applicant Self-Certification form.
 This highlights borrower-protection language, informs you of your ability to submit a Free Application for Federal Student Aid (FAFSA®), and explains how a private loan might affect your other financial aid awards.
 The self-certification step also provides your lender with your enrollment details and financial aid received.

 Recommended: FAFSA Guide